sagarchotalia/Pick-and-Place-Robot-Eklavya/Blog.md

 The problem was that, our scene was in the IK Mode, however this remote API didn't provide IK functionality.
 So, we had to switch to a different API, the ZeroMQ API.
 ## The ZeroMQ API

-CoppeliaSim offers several ways to communicate with the actual scene and control the scene elements viz,signals (blocks of data), calling script functions and API functions.
+CoppeliaSim offers several ways to communicate with the actual scene and control the scene elements viz, signals (blocks of data), calling script functions and API functions.

 API functions are really useful as they allow us to perform the above task in a language of our choice like Python or Matlab.
 The ZeroMQ (ZMQ) API is one such API supported by CoppeliaSim starting from v4.2.
 It offers all API functions also available via a CoppeliaSim script: this includes all regular API functions (i.e. sim.* -type functions), but also all API functions provided by plugins (e.g. simOMPL.*, simUI.*, simIK.*, etc.).
 The ZeroMQ-based remoteAPI can be used in the exact same way as from within a CoppeliaSim script.